 The control on the left front door panel has up-down switches that give you fingertip control of all power windows.
 There is a single opening and closing switch on the front passenger door for passenger window control and on the rear doors of Quad Cab and Mega Cab models.
-The windows will operate only when the ignition switch is turned to the ON or ACC (Accessory) position.
+The windows will operate when the ignition switch is turned to the ON or ACC (Accessory) position and for ten minutes after the ignition is turned off or the 2driver's door is opened.